Click on the title to expand the page for

 This paper reports on field investigations of the syntactic and semantic factors governing definiteness-marking in Turoyo, an endangered Semitic language.
 Data collected from translation questionnaires and interviews with native Turoyo speakers shows that Turoyo's definite article has a very wide distribution, covering the full range of uses exhibited by English articles, including giving rise to anti-uniqueness effects with exclusives.
 They also exhibit double-definiteness uses with demonstratives and possessives, even in non-contrastive environments.
 The only limit on their distribution is with superlative adjectives, which appear to compete for the article's syntactic position.
 Based on the broad range of uses, we suggest that Turoyo's definiteness-markers are not 'weak' but 'super-weak' articles that they have familiarity uses because familiarity is a special case of uniqueness.

-Yifrach and Elizabeth Coppock (to appear).
+Yifrach and Elizabeth Coppock (in press).
 Defining Definiteness in

 Modified numerals, such as at least three

-, are known to sometimes give rise to ignorance inferences, in that their use suggests that the speaker does not have exact knowledge.
-However, there have been disagreements regarding the nature of these inferences, their robustness and context dependency, and differences between at least
+, are known to sometimes give rise to ignorance inferences.
+However, there is disagreement in the literature regarding the nature of these inferences, their context dependence, and differences between at least

 and more than

 .
-We first present a series of experiments which sheds new light on these issues and explains some contradicting reports in the previous literature.
+We present a series of experiments which sheds new light on these issues.
 Our results show that (a) the ignorance inferences of at least

 Cremers, Alexandre, Elizabeth Coppock, Jakub Dotlacil and Floris